rogernogueraplanesas/irradiare-app/docs/eurostat-guide.md

 ## Isolated execution
 To execute the data **extraction and transformation scripts** in order to obtain a set of data files ready to be inserted into the database, input the following commands in the terminal:

-Set the current directory to the eredes folder:
+Set the current directory to the eurostat folder:
 ```
 cd /path/to/irradiare_app/app/indicators_data/eurostat
 ```